-- AN ACT Relating to long-term funding for a state tourism marketing program; and creating new sections. - 3 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF WASHINGTON:
+AN ACT Relating to long-term funding for a state tourism marketing program; creating new sections; providing an effective date; and declaring an emergency.

+4 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF WASHINGTON:

 NEW SECTION.
 Sec.
 1. (1) The legislature finds that after the termination of funding for the state tourism office, the Washington tourism alliance, a statewide industry organization with members from all sectors of the tourism industry, has maintained a basic state tourism marketing program.
 In spite of that, competition from other states and provinces has caused Washington state's percentage growth of tourism to be below the national average.
 Tourism is the fourth largest export industry in Washington state, employs more than one hundred fifty-three thousand individuals, and contributes significantly to state and local tax revenues.
 It is composed of large and small businesses from all corners of Washington state.
-Because of the number and diversity of businesses in the tourism industry and the desire to prevent further decline in the state's tourism industry, the legislature finds that it is in the state's best interest to identify a long-term, significant source of funding that can only be used for implementing a state tourism marketing program.
-The program should be p.
-1 SSB 6195 supported by contributions from the primary business sectors of the state's tourism industry.
+Because of the number and diversity of businesses in the tourism industry and the desire to further decline in prevent the state's tourism industry, the legislature finds that it is in the state's best interest to identify a long-term, significant source of funding that can only be used for p.
+1 SB 6195 implementing a state tourism marketing program.
+The program should be supported by contributions from the primary business sectors of the state's tourism industry.
 The legislature also finds that a state tourism marketing program is best governed by the businesses and entities that contribute funding, including in-kind contributions.